top of page

 3. Learners decorate boats and then educators return them to UW Polar Science Center.

-4. Float Your Boat organizers load wooden boats onto an icebreaker or airplane bound for the Arctic Ocean.
+4. Float Your Boat organizers load wooden boats onto an icebreaker or airplane on a research expedition to the Arctic Ocean.

-5. The crew deploys your boat on an ice floe in the Arctic Ocean, along with a GPS buoy.
+5. Scientists deploy your boat on an ice floe in the Arctic Ocean, along with a GPS buoy.

 6. Everyone can track the drift of their boat by following the location of the buoy.